Quantum-informed learning of genuine network nonlocality beyond idealized resources: Methodology

-We identify the core issue with the single layer response function of the model, as lacking the degree of freedom to learn mixed state distribution, resulting in the ambiguity.
-This leaves noise-robustness studies non-viable and render the model not suitable for further ambitious studies.
-Recent works suggest noise robustness \cite{boreiri2024noiserobustproofsquantumnetwork}, but a clear limit has not been achieved so far, making the study of the nature of correlations from non-ideal scenarios an open problem, and a hard one owing to the non-convex nature of these correlations, with GNN correlations being speculated to be arbitrarily close to the local boundary \cite{Renou_Genuine2019:PhysRevLett.123.140401}.
-We formalize and operationally execute a framework answering these questions, including a detailed analysis on the robustness of the genuineness of these correlations to shared randomness which was an open problem.
+We identify the core issue with the single-layer response function of the model as lacking the required degrees of freedom to learn mixed-state distributions, resulting in ambiguity.
+This leaves noise robustness studies nonviable and renders the model not suitable for further ambitious studies.
+Recent works suggest noise robustness \cite{boreiri2024noiserobustproofsquantumnetwork}, but a clear limit has not been achieved so far, making the study of the nature of correlations from non-ideal scenarios an open problem and a hard one owing to the non-convex nature of these correlations, with GNN correlations being speculated to be arbitrarily close to the local boundary \cite{Renou_Genuine2019:PhysRevLett.123.140401}.
+We formalize and operationally execute a framework answering these questions, including a detailed analysis on the robustness of the genuineness of these correlations to shared randomness, which was an open problem.